Building RCCL from source#

 After you have cloned the repository and built the library as described in the previous section, use this command to build the package on Debian-based distros:

-cd rccl/build
+cd projects/rccl/build

 make package